 Cross Country: 120km

-With rapid access to its neighbours Les Menuires and Méribel, and only a few lifts from the higher resort of Val Thorens, Saint Martin is perfectly placed in Les Trois Vallées ski area.
+With rapid access to neighbouring ski resorts Les Menuires and Méribel, and only a few lifts from the higher ski resort of Val Thorens, Saint Martin is perfectly placed in the Three Valleys ski area.
 With 600km of ski terrain to get stuck into, it's likely you'll get to the end of your holiday with plenty still left to explore.

 The ski area is perfect for beginners, intermediates and advanced skiers alike; with plenty of long greens and blues for beginners and more challenging reds and blacks for intermediates and advanced skiers.
 Freeride skiers will probably want to head up towards Val Thorens for the steep, challenging off-piste bowls.